CHAPTER SIX—DEPARTURE

 Heather blinked.
 “Wow.
 Did you like it?”

-“Uh, yeah…” He pushed up the sleeves of his sweatshirt.
-“Not amazingly recommended, though.
+“I did all right…” He pushed up the sleeves of his sweatshirt.
+“I wouldn’t recommend it, though.
 University isn’t just academics.
 Going through puberty among twenty-somethings was—jarring.”

 Heather winced.
 “Why did you decide to start so early, if it was that rough?”

-“I was already near that level academically, so it seemed like a logical next step,” James replied.
-“I needed the social experience, anyway.”
-And it had been his parents’ decision, not his.
+“I was already near that level academically, so it seemed like a logical next step.”
+James felt like he was lying.
+It had been a logical decision, and desperately cold.

 “Are you glad you did it?”